 In a software system’s lifetime, business needs naturally increase, creating a gap between the business needs and the system’s existing capabilities.
-Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs, or adding enhancements to resolve issues or keep performance up to speed.
+Normal maintenance tasks may keep the system up to date for a time: these may include small changes to fix bugs, or adding enhancements to resolve issues or to keep performance up to speed.
 Maintaining an application is itself a form of modernization, but dictated by the application’s shortcomings, and not the needs of the business, necessarily.

 Software systems must evolve as new business needs are identified.
 A system is initially introduced to meet a certain set of business needs, and as process or product grows, more and more features are added.
 Yet, requirements change over time, and so do the requirements of the software needed to maintain it.
 A gap begins to form between a software system’s functionality and what the business actually needs.